Institute for Women's Policy Research

 The Institute for Women's Policy Research (IWPR) is a non-profit research organization based in Washington, D.C.
 Founded in 1987 by Heidi Hartmann, IWPR works to increase public understanding of how social and government policies impede gender equality.
 The non-profit publishes policy research relating to gender gaps in education, work, poverty, health, and other topical areas.

 History

 IWPR was founded in 1987 by feminist and MacArthur Fellowship Award recipient Heidi Hartmann.
 IWPR was the first think-tank to focus on quantitative research into women's policy.
 Since 1996, the organization has published The Status of Women in the States every two years.
-IWPR’s research—including its biennial *Status of Women in the States* reports and other policy briefs—has been cited by academic encyclopedias and gender-policy scholars as a leading source for state-level indicators on women’s economic, political and social status in the United States.

-Research Areas and findings
+Research areas and findings

 IWPR publishes reports, fact sheets, and briefing papers with women as the central point of analysis, using federal and state data sources.
 These documents focus on gender equality and its effects on social mobility, income security, education, employment, and social issues.